sagarkumarpatel/Order_Tracker/demo/README.md

 ## Features

-- RESTful CRUD API for managing orders (create, list, retrieve, update, delete, status-only updates).
+- RESTful CRUD API for managing orders (create, list, retrieve, update, delete, status-only updates, cancel).
 - Spring Data JPA persistence with MySQL in production and H2 in tests.
-- Spring Security basic authentication with ADMIN and USER roles.
+- Spring Security basic authentication with ADMIN and USER roles, including ownership checks so customers only see and cancel their own orders.
-- HTML/JavaScript frontend under `src/main/resources/static/index.html` for listing orders and updating their status via `fetch`.
-- HTML/JavaScript frontend under `src/main/resources/static/index.html` for listing orders and updating their status via `fetch`.
+- HTML/JavaScript frontend under `src/main/resources/static/index.html` for listing orders, creating new ones, editing, cancelling, and deleting (admin only) via `fetch`.
 - Automatic seeding of three sample orders on startup so you can explore the UI immediately.

 ## Project Structure